 Graduate Faculty Membership Committee (GFMC, consists of Vice Chair + 4).
 Newly elected vice-chair will be on committee.
 Members do not have to be on Graduate Council.
 They will be reviewing Term Graduate Faculty member nominations and establishing procedures related to HLC guidelines for both full members and term members.

-Ad-hoc committees Appointed for a particular need, such as Graduate Handbood review committee.
+Ad-hoc committees Appointed for a particular need, such as Graduate Handbook review committee.

 Future proposal to add one GC standing committee:

 Executive Committee (membership consists of former GC chairs) This committee would serve in an advisory role to the current Chair.
-It would include past Chairs: Ken Moore, Gary Munkvold, and Annette O’Connor.
+It would include past chairs: Ken Moore, Gary Munkvold, and Annette O’Connor.
 They would be involved in ongoing review of constitution and bylaws, items approved by Graduate Council, and other roles as needed.

 Old Business — Review & Status Reports